codescalersinternships/home/development_process.md

 - Documentation: Clear and concise documentation is provided, explaining the code's purpose, usage, and any relevant details.
 - Functionality: The code meets the specified requirements and performs the intended tasks.

+## Scrum and Availability

+- Standups: Participate in daily standups at 10 AM Cairo Time.
+Briefly discuss your progress, current tasks, and any blockers.
+- Availability: Be available during the core working hours of 10 AM to 6 PM.